 Step 5: Wait for the installation process to complete.
 Then reboot and choose Phoenix OS from your boot menu.
 The latest versions of Phoenix OS come preloaded with the Google Play Store, so download your apps from there and away you go!

-Android-x86 is an open-source project that seeks to port the newest version Android to Windows hardware, which currently is at Android 8.1 RC2 Oreo.
+Android-x86 is an open-source project that seeks to port the newest version Android to Windows hardware.
 The latest version of Android-x86 adds much-welcome support for Google’s notification features, smarter management of background apps, smart text selection, and OpenGL ES 3.x hardware acceleration for Intel, AMD, and Nvidia graphics.

 Though customizations to the Android OS are minimal, the Android-x86 team did add some meaningful tweaks to give your Android install a desktop-like interface.
 This version comes with features like a new Taskbar launcher and apps can also launch in resizable windows rather than just full-screen.